7 cybersecurity questions to expect after the OPM breach

 Data breaches, whether small or large, do not indicate an organization lacks a priority on cybersecurity.
 OPM, for example, has been in the process of aggressively improving its cybersecurity posture since 2013.
 As recently as May, the agency launched a comprehensive review of its cybersecurity systems, releasing a report outlining 15 steps to improve its security.

 That said, a strong cybersecurity stance requires difficult tradeoffs in resource allocation – tradeoffs that can contribute to massive data breaches and may be out of balance when considered in the context of current and expected future cyber threats.
 Asking the right questions and having the right answers will be useful to organizational leaders as they engage in dialog about balance in their security stance, so that incidents such as the OPM data breach and others that occur more frequently each year can be avoided.

-David Archer is research lead, Cryptography & Multiparty Computation at Galois.
+David W. Archer is principal scientist, cryptography & multiparty computation, at Galois.